 Luckily, you can prevent most mishaps by planning ahead and diligently protecting your pool.
 Whether you're concerned with injuries, drowning, or other risks, taking a few simple steps can help keep your pool area safe and sound.
 Now, let's dive in.

-Monitor Your Pool With Security Cameras
+Monitor With a Security Camera

 A bonus if you already have security cameras on your property is that you can use them to help monitor your pool area.
 A smart home security system also allows you to see if a child or pet has made their way unaccompanied to the water's edge.